 The effect of the proposed activity includes both direct and indirect effects.
 Extending the maximum fuel burn-up limits until the fuel rod internal gas pressure exceeds the design basis limit is a direct effect that would require a license amendment.
-Indirect effects provide for another parameter or effect to cascade from the proposed activity to the design basis limit.
+As discussed above, indirect effects provide for another parameter or effect to cascade from the proposed activity to the design basis limit.
 For example, reducing the design flow of auxiliary feedwater pumps following a loss of main feedwater could reduce the heat transferred from the RCS to the steam generators.
 That effect could increase the RCS temperature, which would raise RCS pressure and pressurizer level.
 The 10 CFR 50.59(c)(2)(vii) evaluation of this change would focus on whether the design basis limit associated with RCS pressure for that accident sequence would be exceeded.

 Altering a design basis limit for a fission product barrier is not a routine activity, but it can occur.
-An example of this would be changing the DNBR value such that it no longer corresponds to a 95/95 DNB, perhaps as a result of a new fuel design being implemented with the existing correlation.
-(A new correlation or a new value for 95/95 DNB with the same fuel type would be evaluated under criterion (c)(2)(viii) of the rule.)
+An example of this would be changing the DNBR value from the value corresponding to the 95/95 criterion for a given DNB correlation, perhaps as a result of a new fuel design being implemented.
+(A new correlation or a new value for the "95/95 DNB criterion" with the same fuel type would be evaluated under criterion (c)(2)(viii) of the rule.)
 Another example is redesigning portions of the RCS boundary to no longer comply with the code of construction.
 These are infrequent activities affecting key elements of the defense-in-depth philosophy.
-As such, no distinction has been made between a conservative and non-conservative change in the limit.
+As such, no distinction has been made between a conservative and non-conservative change in these limits.
+In contrast with these examples, altering AFW design flow, or other subordinate parameter/limit, is not subject to the "may not be altered" criterion because AFW design flow is not a design bases limit for fission product barrier integrity.